NCIOCPL/nci-header-bar/src/README.md

 * * The mode JS files will be concatenated together and not module based for performance reasons.
 So they should be built accordingly.
 * * FUTURE: If needed, you can add a <sitename>.js file that has the customized modules for <sitename>

+NOTE: It may be better in the future that we actually deploy the sass partials to the web server, then use static.cancer.gov/nci-global/nci-global.css?features=A,B,C where _A.scss, _B.scss and _C.scss are the partials.

+For now, we can use sitename.scss in order to have the site specific css and it will call in the correct partials.